giovanicascaes/lawn-starter-take-home/packages/backend/README.md

-# Backend API with Error Interceptor
+# Backend API with Error Interceptor and Statistics Service

-This backend provides a comprehensive error handling system with an Express error interceptor middleware.
+This backend provides a comprehensive error handling system with an Express error interceptor middleware and a real-time statistics tracking service.

 ## Error Interceptor Features